kroen3n/G0g0-/related/Dockerfile/code/README.md

 ```
 </i>

-Observe the output for step 2/3
+Observe the output for step 2/3 when creating the image with "--no-cache" option:

 ```
 root@kr03nen:/home/gog0# docker build --no-cache -t hielaunewimage .